 Boddington's was established in the 1940s, and is now run by the third generation of the family.
 Situated on the outskirts of the picturesque, working fishing village of Mevagissey, our farm benefits from a mild climate and fertile soil.

-Our season began with glasshouse production in mid-April and extended through until November.
-We established a continual harvest throughout those months through the use of different varieties and growing systems, including white and black plastic, straw, fleece, low tunnels, Spanish tunnels and glass.
-By planting into grow bags on table tops in all our indoor areas, we were able to give the plants precisely what they need, in terms of feed and water.
+Our season begins with glasshouse production in mid-April and extends through until November.
+We have established a continual harvest throughout those months with the use of different varieties and growing systems, including white and black plastic, straw, fleece, low tunnels, Spanish tunnels and glass.
+By planting into grow bags on table tops in all our indoor areas, we are able to give the plants precisely what they need, in terms of feed and water.

 Cornwall has the perfect climate to grow the best strawberries in the world.
-Fruit ripens gradually, increasing the sugar content so we can be sure of maximum flavour and sweetness.
+Fruit ripens gradually, allowing the sugar content to increase as much as possible so we can be sure of maximum flavour and sweetness.

 From small beginnings, we went on to harvest over 200 tonnes of fruit each year, and employed over 50 harvest workers through the season.
 But now, we employ 2-4 pickers and harvest roughly 10 tonnes of fruit each year.

 We grow strawberries for the purveyors of local produce, who appreciate the freshness and quality, and are not price driven.
 We use the grade out strawberries in our preserves.